Your Practice Starts Here

 Free Medical GPO

-May seem like a simple thing to cover but you may be surprised to learn how many new practices overspend on equipment and supplies.
+May seem like a simple thing to cover, but you would be surprised to learn how many new practices overspend on equipment and supplies.
 It’s natural to want to be prepared for your patients but what that looks like may surprise you.
 The bottomline is, buy what you absolutely need for the first 1-3 months of services and add from there.
 You buying a ton of supplies and equipment based on the hope that there’s an army of patients waiting to come see you.
 It would be the same thing as a new restaurant buying a ton of perishable food based on a hope that every table would be miraculously filled.
 Let’s say you’re presented with something simple like how much table paper and gloves to purchase, you’re probably thinking that the amount is inconsequential and it’s not something you can afford to run out of.

 1. More than enough vs enough: First. every major medical supply company can get you essential supplies within 1-3 business days so availability is not a concern.
 Unless you’re running an urgent care, you have a schedule which allows you to proactively ensure you have the staff and tools necessary.
 It just requires a little more foresight and planning on your part.